“At that time I pleaded with the LORD:” — Deuteronomy 3:23

 Just how powerful is prayer?

-Most of us have already figured out that the answer to that question is very.
-Prayer has the power to save lives, reverse fortunes, and achieve forgiveness.
 But just how powerful is one prayer?
 Two prayers?
 One hundred prayers?
 How about just one more prayer than we have already said?
-For that answer, we will turn to the Torah reading from Deuteronomy 3:23–7:11 called Va’etchanan, meaning, “I pleaded.”
+For that answer, we will turn to this week’s Torah reading, Va’etchanan, meaning, “I pleaded.”

 This week’s portion opens with Moses in prayer.
 He pleaded with the LORD to let him into Israel.
 Moses begged the LORD over and over again.
 According to Jewish tradition, Moses prayed that same prayer 515 times!
-But then God answered Moses, “That is enough . . .
-Do not speak to me anymore about this matter” (v.26).
-When God told Moses to stop praying, the implication was that if he had continued, God would have relented.
+But then God answered Moses, “That is enough… Do not speak to me anymore about this matter” (v.26).
+When God told Moses to stop praying, the implication was that if he had continued, God would have relented!

 Certainly not!
-It’s not that we get God to change His mind by our repetitive prayers.
+It’s not that we get God to change his mind by our repetitive prayers.
 It’s that we change ourselves through our many prayers.
-We become closer to God and we learn to value what we pray for – be it health, peace, or sustenance more than we ever had.
+We become closer to God and we learn to value what we pray for — be it health, peace, or sustenance more than we ever had.
 We change, and so God changes our situation.

-Friends, if your prayers haven’t been answered yet, take heart.
+If your prayers haven’t been answered yet, take heart.
 Pray, pray, and pray again.
-You never know – the next prayer you say may be the one that changes your life forever!Tags: Inspiration Monday Devotional
+You never know — the next prayer you say may be the one that changes your life forever!Tags: Inspiration Monday Devotional